What is Bias?

 When acts are intended to harm an individual or have the purpose or effect of unreasonably or substantially interfering with an individual’s safety and security by creating an intimidating, hostile, or offensive educational or working environment they can be defined as harassment.

 Depending on the totality of the circumstances, writing a racial epithet on someone’s door or bulletin board, making fun of another person because of his or her language or accent, or making insulting comments about someone’s traditional manner of dress or geographic origin, writing the “N word” or drawing a noose on the Spirit Rock, are examples of a bias-related harassment.
 Additional examples include stalking or threatening a person, sending unwanted or intimidating packages, letters, computer messages, social media postings, text messages, or phone calls, particularly if the intent is to harm or intimidate.

 Report Bias Incidents in the designated section of the UMW Reporting Form.

-Bias incidents reports concerning faculty and staff (any one employed or paid by the university) should be reported to Human Resources. · All bias incident reports are reviewed promptly by appropriate offices, including, Equity and Access, the Dean of Student Life, Student Conduct and Responsibility (OSCAR), Human Resources; Title IX and the Director of Athletics.
+Bias incidents reports concerning faculty and staff (any one employed or paid by the university) should be reported to Human Resources. · All bias incident reports are reviewed promptly by appropriate offices, including, Equity and Access, the Dean of Student Life, Student Conduct and Responsibility (OSCAR), Human Resources; The Office of Title IX and ADA Compliance, and the Director of Athletics.
 For all reports containing contact information, the designated staff member will contact the reporting person and will be available to meet and discuss resources, policies, procedures, and services.